-With that being said, if you work in the electronics industry or you have any sort of hobbies that fall into these areas, continue reading to find out exactly how to use an anti-static wrist strap.
+With that being said, if you work in the electronics industry or have any hobbies that fall into these areas, continue reading to find out exactly how to use an anti-static wrist strap.
 This should help you to determine the best solution for you, and you will also discover more about anti-static ankle straps.

-You do this using an anti-static mat, commonly known as a bench mat, which has been especially designed.
+You do this using an anti-static mat, commonly known as a bench mat, which has been specially designed.
 With bonding, the user needs a cable and an anti-static wrist strap to connect the user to the device.
 However, with grounding, an anti-static mat will connect the components and the user to the grounding point, which is typically a plug socket.

-These set-ups are recommended for those who work with electrical components daily, especially if you have a lot of cost involved.
+These set-ups are recommended for those who work with electrical components daily, especially if you have a lot of costs involved.
 For example, if your job involves working with satellites, you should most certainly go down this route to protect the equipment you work with.

-There are other systems, such as the ones that we sell here at First Mats, which require you to connect your wristband to a connection point on the mat.
+There are other systems, such as the ones we sell here at First Mats, which require you to connect your wristband to a connection point on the mat.
 This will also be connected to a specially designed plug socket or a Common Ground Point.

-Hopefully, you now have a better understanding regarding the different ways that you can use your anti-static wrist strap.
-While you can use it without a mat, most technicians prefer to go for the option of grounding, as this is much more suitable for people that are using electronic components on a daily basis.
-There are plenty of great videos online you can refer to as well if you want to see an anti-static wrist strap in action to make sure you are using it properly.
+Hopefully, you can better understand how to use your anti-static wrist strap.
+While you can use it without a mat, most technicians prefer the option of grounding, as this is much more suitable for people using electronic components daily.
+There are plenty of great online videos you can refer to if you want to see an anti-static wrist strap in action to ensure you are using it properly.